5 Best Glass Jars for Food Storage

-Sneak Preview: These are the 5 Best Glass Jars for Food Storage from my Mason jar collection, and a few I don’t like.
+Sneak Preview: These are the 5 Best Glass Jars for Food Storage in a home kitchen based on my Mason jar collection and a few I don’t like.
 I talk about lids, too.

 Are glass canning jars still relevant, especially with so many exciting glass and plastic containers on the market?
-Like many of you, the standard quart-size jars evoke memories of canned fruits and vegetables.
-They might be lined up at a restaurant or your mom’s pantry.
+For many, these classic quart-size jars evoke memories of preserved fruits and vegetables, neatly lined up in kitchens or restaurants.

 1. A wide-mouth quart-size (32 oz.)
 Mason jar

 Quart jars are probably the most common Mason jar out there.
-They’re available in most large grocery stores, Walmart, hardware stores, and online.
+They’re available in most large grocery stores, Walmart, hardware stores, and online(pain link).
 Stick with the wide-mouth jar for ease of use and care.

 The quart-size jar is my favorite for vacuum-sealing salads.
 But, again, stick with the wide-mouth variety for easy filling and cleaning.
 Not only are they easier to seal, but they are also easier to clean.